Senior couple walking in the park for energy and health.

 Strength training prevents the decline of muscle tissue during normal aging, a medical condition known as sarcopenia.

-Muscle strength stands as the essential determinant of energy because powerful muscles complete routine activities with less tiredness.
+Muscle strength is the essential determinant of energy, as powerful muscles complete routine activities with less fatigue.

-Sustained independence and energy through muscle strength improvement comes from resistance bands, lightweight exercises, and bodyweight movements such as pushups, squats, and lunges.
+Sustained independence and energy through muscle strength improvement come from resistance bands, lightweight exercises, and bodyweight movements such as pushups, squats, and lunges.

 People who perform strength training exercises achieve improved bone density, which decreases their chance of breaking a bone.